Benjamin Millepied: Personal life

 Millepied met actress Natalie Portman on the set of Black Swan in early 2009 and left his partner at the time, Isabella Boylston, a principal dancer at the American Ballet Theatre, to begin a relationship with Portman.
 Millepied and Portman wed in a Jewish ceremony held in Big Sur, California on 4 August 2012.
 The family lived in Paris for a time, after Millepied accepted the position of director of dance with the Paris Opera Ballet.
 They have two children: a son Aleph (b.
 2011) and a daughter Amalia (b.
 2017).
 In January 2014, Millepied said he was in the process of converting to Judaism (his wife's faith).
 In 2016, the family moved from Paris to Los Angeles.
-Portman and Millepied separated in 2023 after it was reported that Millepied was involved in an extramarital affair.
+Portman and Millepied separated in 2023 after it was widely documented that Millepied was having an extramarital affair.
 Their divorce was finalized in March 2024.